 That, of course, is just an example to show you what I mean by active voice and also a way to show us he was kind without saying he was kind.
 You also need to check your spelling, I think you had PSTD instead of PTSD...that's the only spelling error I remember.

 Hi Hubbers,I'd like some help with passing the Quality Assessment Process.
-Will you please give feedback on my Hub Why I Will Never Have Another "donated" Child (must be signed in to view).
-What can I do...
+Will you please give feedback on my Hub Why I am Reverting Back to Fountain Pens (must be signed in to view).
+What can I do to improve?
+Thanks!

 Hi Hubbers,I'd like some help with passing the Quality Assessment Process.
 Will you please give feedback on my Hub The murder- a short story (must be signed in to view).
 What can I do to improve?
 Thanks!